extensionsec/crx-ray-detector/README.md

 ## Introduction

-This tool is used to check whether the AI platform sensitive API Keys exist in the extension files (Crx, Xpi) of mainstream browsers (Chrome, Edge, Firefox).
+This tool is used to check whether the AI platform sensitive API Keys exist in the extension files (crx, xpi) of mainstream browsers (Chrome, Edge, Firefox).

 ## Install